James Madison High School (Virginia): Crew

 Founded in 2002, the James Madison Rowing team rows out of Sandy Run Regional Park, which is set on the banks of the Occoquan River.
 Both the men's and women's teams have had a fair amount of success.
 The women's team holds multiple state championships and went so far as to win the Stotesbury Cup and SRAA National Championship (1V8) in 2013.

 Extracurricular activities

 Marching Band and Concert Band

 The James Madison High School "Pride of Vienna" Marching Band, under the direction of Michael Hackbarth, won three consecutive Virginia state championships in 2018, 2019 and 2021 as well as being a 4 time Virginia class 5A state champion.
 They placed 1st at the Bands of America mid-Atlantic regional in 2019 and also attended the 2019 Bands of America Grand National Championships, where they achieved second place in class 3A, placing them at 29th overall in the semifinals.

 The school is one of the five schools to have earned the Sudler Flag twice.
 In the 2022 VBODA (Virginia Band & Orchestra Association) assessment, the school's symphonic band achieved perfect grades for grade 4, with its wind symphony achieving the same in grade 6, making it the highest achieving band in the district.

+Madison's band has had 4 directors throughout its history, the first being Ralph Hills, who led for 4 years upon the school's founding.
+Later came Mr. Yole in 1963 who directed the band for 10 years until 1973.
+Under his leadership, the band grew into two groups, Concert and Symphonic, each performing and receiving superior ratings at concert music festivals.
+Then, in 1973, Carl (Jeff) Bianchi took over and led the band until 1997.
+Finally, in 2001, Mr. Hackbarth took over an has been directing the band since.

+In the early days of Madison's history, their first colorguard group called the "Majorettes" practiced and performed alongside them during halftime shows.
+They also competed with other groups independently.

+Orchestra

+Under the direction of Erin Eberly, the James Madison High School Orchestra has consistently received Superior Ratings and Best Overall Orchestra awards at local, regional, and national events.
+The orchestra is divided into 4 ensembles, each requiring annual audition.
+These ensembles include Chamber Select, Chamber, Philharmonic, and Symphonic.

+Theater

+Madison's drama department is currently run by Laura Loy.
+MAD Drama runs 2 theatrical productions per year: A play in the fall and a musical in the spring.
+They also run many on-act student-written plays throughout the year.